List of Playboy Playmates of 1983: September

 Barbara L. Edwards (born June 26, 1960, in Albuquerque, New Mexico) is an American model and actress.
 She was Playmate of the Month for September 1983 and Playmate of the Year for 1984.

 October

 Tracy Vaccaro (born May 4, 1962, in Glendale, California) is an American model and actress.
 She was Playboy magazine's Playmate of the Month for its October 1983 issue.
 Her centerfold was photographed by Arny Freytag.
-Vaccaro was married to American football player and actor, Fred Dryer.
-They split up in 1986, but they divorced just in 1988 (after a 5-year marriage).
-Fred and Tracy have one daughter, Caitlin Nell Dryer, who was born on April 12, 1984.
+Vaccaro was married to American football player and actor Fred Dryer.
+They split up in 1986, but they divorced in 1988, after a 5-year marriage.
+Dwyer and Vaccaro have one daughter, Caitlin Nell Dryer, who was born on April 12, 1984.
 According to them, they broke up mostly because of Fred Dryer's long work days on TV series Hunter (1984).
 After the divorce, Vaccaro remarried and moved to Las Vegas with Caitlin and her new husband.
 In 1989, she gave birth to another child.